iJ03l/NearZen/README.md

 - 🤝 **Open Contributions**: Anyone can contribute improvements, translations, and regional adaptations
 - 📊 **Metrics & Analytics**: Track your hub's performance and impact transparently
 - 🔗 **NEAR Integration**: Seamless compatibility with NEAR wallets, DAOs, and protocols

+### ✨ Implemented Features

+- **Funding Module SDK**: A TypeScript library for submitting funding proposals to NEAR DAOs with wallet integration.
+- **Basic Repo Structure**: Folders for packages, templates, examples, scripts, tests, and CI workflows.
+- **CI/CD with GitHub Actions**: Automated linting and testing on pushes/PRs.
+- **Testing with Jest**: Unit tests for the SDK, including mocks for wallet and network calls.

 ## 📁 Repository Structure